praveenoruganti/praveenoruganti-css/14_Flex_Box/README.md

 **align-items: stretch | flex-start | flex-end | center | baseline | first baseline | last baseline | start | end | self-start | self-end + ... safe | unsafe;**

-a) **stretch (default)**: stretch to fill the container (still respect min-width/max-width)
+a) **stretch (default)**: stretch to fill the container (still respect min-width/max-width)<br/>
 b) **flex-start / start / self-start**: items are placed at the start of the cross axis.
-The difference between these is subtle, and is about respecting the flex-direction rules or the writing-mode rules.
+The difference between these is subtle, and is about respecting the flex-direction rules or the writing-mode rules.<br/>
 c) **flex-end / end / self-end**: items are placed at the end of the cross axis.
-The difference again is subtle and is about respecting flex-direction rules vs. writing-mode rules.
+The difference again is subtle and is about respecting flex-direction rules vs. writing-mode rules.<br/>
-d) **center**: items are centered in the cross-axis e)**baseline**: items are aligned such as their baselines align
+d) **center**: items are centered in the cross-axis<br/>
+e)**baseline**: items are aligned such as their baselines align

 - **align-content**
 This aligns a flex container's lines within when there is extra space in the cross-axis, similar to how justify-content aligns individual items within the main-axis.
-Note: this property has no effect when there is only one line of flex items.
+**Note**: this property has no effect when there is only one line of flex items.

 **align-content: flex-start | flex-end | center | space-between | space-around | space-evenly | stretch | start | end | baseline | first baseline | last baseline + ... safe | unsafe;**

 a) **flex-start / start**: items packed to the start of the container.
-The (more supported) flex-start honors the flex-direction while start honors the writing-mode direction.
+The (more supported) flex-start honors the flex-direction while start honors the writing-mode direction.<br/>
 b) **flex-end / end**: items packed to the end of the container.
-The (more support) flex-end honors the flex-direction while end honors the writing-mode direction.
+The (more support) flex-end honors the flex-direction while end honors the writing-mode direction.<br/>
-c) **center**: items centered in the container
+c) **center**: items centered in the container<br/>
-d) **space-between**: items evenly distributed; the first line is at the start of the container while the last one is at the end
+d) **space-between**: items evenly distributed; the first line is at the start of the container while the last one is at the end<br/>
-e) **space-around**: items evenly distributed with equal space around each line
+e) **space-around**: items evenly distributed with equal space around each line<br/>
-g) **space-evenly**: items are evenly distributed with equal space around them
+g) **space-evenly**: items are evenly distributed with equal space around them<br/>
 h) **stretch (default)**: lines stretch to take up the remaining space